-The most fervent public discussions in the field of cultural politics in recent years have been on memory politics and art in public spaces.
-In cases, where these two issues merge together, e.g. establishment of new public historical monuments, debates have been ongoing for decades and even reach the courts.
+In Lithuania, the most fervent public discussions in the field of cultural politics in recent years have been on memory politics and art in public spaces.
+In cases where these two issues merge, e.g. the establishment of new or demolishing of old public monuments, debates have been ongoing for decades and even reach the courts.

-Debates on art in public space were provoked during the programme Vilnius European Capital of Culture 2009.
-Within the framework of the public places humanisation programme aimed at a contemporary interpretation of the city’s open space, the sculpture by Vladas Urbanavičius “Embankment Arch” was completed on river Neris embankment.
+The first wide public debates on art in public spaces were provoked during the programme Vilnius European Capital of Culture 2009.
+Within the framework of the public places humanisation programme aimed at a contemporary interpretation of the city’s open space, the sculpture by Vladas Urbanavičius “Embankment Arch” was completed on the river Neris embankment.
 The sculpture imitates a surfaced architectural-communicative construction.
-Soon it got the name “Vilnius pipe” and split the residents of Vilnius into two groups, one demanded to eliminate the sculpture as soon as possible, as it is a blot on the landscape, while other petitioned for its preservation and claimed that it is an excellent, ironic, and provocative work of art.
+Soon it got the name “Vilnius pipe” and split the residents of Vilnius into two groups, one demanding the elimination of the sculpture as soon as possible, as it is a blot on the landscape, while others petitioned for its preservation and claimed that it is an excellent, ironic, and provocative work of art.
 Despite the criticism, the capital’s authorities decided not to eliminate the “pipe”, even though its exposition time had expired.
 In 2010, by the order of the director of Vilnius Municipality Administration, the Embankment Arch became a permanent art installation.

-After the second competition, the NGO’s started an active promotion of the idea that the “classical” monument of Vytis should be erected in the Lukiškės Square (Vytis is an old Lithuanian symbol and figure on the Coat of arms of Lithuania that depicts an armour-clad knight on a horseback holding a sword and shield).
+After the second competition, the patriotic NGOs started an active promotion of the idea that the “classical” monument of Vytis should be erected in Lukiškės Square (Vytis is an old Lithuanian symbol and figure on the Coat of arms of Lithuania that depicts an armour-clad knight on horseback holding a sword and shield).
 The NGO’s created a Vytis Support Fund, which announced a competition for the Vytis sculptural model.
 The competition took place in 2016.
 The sculpture that won this competition was actively proposed for the Lithuanian Parliament and Vilnius municipality.
-However, the members of the Lithuanian Arts Critics Association, historians of arts and scholars of the Lithuanian Culture Research Institute were against the sculpture because of its insufficient artistic quality.
-They also published a petition, which criticized the aesthetic value of the sculpture selected by NGO’s.
+However, the members of the Lithuanian Art Critics Association, historians of arts and scholars of the Lithuanian Culture Research Institute were against the sculpture because of its insufficient artistic quality.
+They also published a petition that criticized the aesthetic value of the sculpture selected by NGOs.